roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 This addon is inspired by [`jest-image-snapshot`][jest-image-snapshot].

 Starting from [Storybook] 8.3,
-[Storybook] 8.3 introduces [Storybook Test addon][storybook-test-addon].
+Storybook introduces [Storybook Test addon][storybook-test-addon].

-It allows you to test your components directly inside [Storybook].
+It allows you to test your components directly inside Storybook.
 It does this by using a [Vitest plugin][@storybook/experimental-addon-test] to transform your [stories] into [Vitest] tests using [portable stories][portable-stories].

-These stories are them run by [Vitest] in the browser with [Vitest Browser Mode][vitest-browser-mode].
+These stories are then run by [Vitest] in the browser using [Vitest Browser Mode][vitest-browser-mode].

-Since it is running in actual browser, [`jest-image-snapshot`][jest-image-snapshot] does not work as it depends on NodeJS.
+Since it is running in an actual browser, [`jest-image-snapshot`][jest-image-snapshot] does not work as it depends on NodeJS.
 This add-on provides similar functionality to [`jest-image-snapshot`][jest-image-snapshot].

 In addition, you can capture image snapshot manually, and more controls to the auto image snapshot taken.